There are multiple versions of Salomon Speedcross trainers on the market.

 The heel is well cushioned and as you can see from the underside, these are shaped for technical trails or in the mud.

 They come in three colour choices.
-The ones here are lime green and blue, not my first choice, I’d personally go for the black/yellow.
-The third choice is orange/yellow.
+The ones here are lime green and blue, but they also come in black/yellow and orange/yellow.